mousemke/flounder/README.md

 Releasing
 --------

-When you release a new verion, commit it to dev (keeps dev upto date), commit it to master, then commit it to release.
+When you release a new verion, commit it to dev (keeps dev up to date), commit it to master, then commit it to release.
 It must be released from the `release` branch.
 It is the *only* branch that commits the dist files